After nine years on our Board of Trustees, Keith Richards has chaired his final meeting.

 It must be a coincidence that our future has never looked brighter, just as I’m leaving!

-• At the his last meeting with Shared Lives South West, Keith was presented with a world Atlas signed by all staff by our CEO Dominic Spayne.
+• At his last meeting with Shared Lives South West, Keith was presented with a world Atlas signed by all staff by our CEO Dominic Spayne.

 We wish him all the very best for the future and we are grateful for the time he has dedicated to Shared Lives South West.